grew-nlp/grew_doc/content/pattern.md

  * any number of nogative clauses introduced by the keyword `without`; each clause filters out a subpart of the matchings previously selected
  * :warning: New from version 1.2: at most one global clause introduced by the keyword `global` which filters out a subpart of graphs.

-The global matching process is as follow:
+The global matching process is:

  * It takes a graph and a pattern as input.
  * It outputs a set of matchings; a matching being a function from nodes and edges defined in the positive clause to nodes and edges of the host graph.